Sex Therapy in Nanaimo

 A Depth-Oriented Approach to Sex Therapy

-Rather than trying to manage or override sexual difficulties, depth-oriented sex therapy begins with curiosity.
+Instead of trying to manage or override sexual difficulties, sex therapy begins with curiosity.

-Sexual experiences are understood as meaningful expressions of the psyche — shaped by personal history, attachment patterns, relational dynamics, and unconscious themes.
-Symptoms are not treated as failures, but as signals pointing toward underlying concerns.
+Sexual experiences are understood as meaningful expressions of the psyche, shaped by personal history, attachment patterns, relational dynamics, and unconscious themes.
+Symptoms aren’t treated as failures, but as signals carrying their own internal logic that something important needs to be addressed.
+Often the symptom is a protective response.

 Depending on your situation, our work may include established sex-therapy approaches:

-My work is informed by training in both depth-oriented psychotherapy and established sex-therapy approaches, allowing practical tools and psychological understanding to work together rather than in opposition.
-Techniques are always used within a broader depth-oriented frame — attentive to personal history, relational dynamics, and what may be operating outside of conscious attention.
+My work is informed by training in both depth psychotherapy and established sex-therapy approaches, allowing practical tools and psychological understanding to work together.
+Techniques are always used within a broader depth-oriented frame, with attention to personal history, relational dynamics, and what may be operating outside of conscious awareness.

 Individuals and Couples